SoftwareHeritage/swh-docs/docs/contributing/phabricator.rst

 VCS password for pushes
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you're not comfortable setting up SSH to upload your changes,
+.. warning:: Please, only use this if you're completely unable to use ssh.

-you have the option of setting a VCS password.
+As a fallback to the ssh setup, you have the option of setting a VCS password.
+This
-This password, *separate from your account password*,
+password, *separate from your account password*, allows Phabricator to authenticate your
-allows Phabricator to authenticate your uploads over HTTPS.
+uploads over HTTPS.

-In your forge User settings page (On the top right, click on your avatar,
+In your forge User settings page (On the top right, click on your avatar, then click
-then click *Settings*), you need to use the *Authentication* > *VCS Password*
+*Settings*), you need to use the *Authentication* > *VCS Password* section to set your
-section to set your VCS password (Direct link:
+VCS password (Direct link: ``hxxps://forge.softwareheritage.org/settings/user/<your
-``hxxps://forge.softwareheritage.org/settings/user/<your username>/page/vcspassword/``).
+username>/page/vcspassword/``).

-If you still get a 403 error on push, this means you need
-a forge administrator to enable HTTPS pushes for the repository
+If you still get a 403 error on push, this means you need a forge administrator to
-(which wasn't done by default in historical repositories).
+enable HTTPS pushes for the repository (which wasn't done by default in historical
+repositories).
 Please drop by on IRC and let us know!

 Workflow
 ++++++++